|

 STUDENTS WHO GET LOW GRADES DO NOT STUDY.

-WE HAVE SO MANY ABORTIONS IN THE UNITED STATES BECAUSE IT’S SO EASY TO HAVE AN ABORTION.
+WE HAVE SO MANY ABORTIONS IN THE UNITED STATES BECAUSE ITS SO EASY TO HAVE AN ABORTION.

 THE DIVORCE RATE IS SO HIGH IN THE UNITED STATES BECAUSE PEOPLE ARE TOO SELFISH TO WORK ON MARITAL PROBLEMS.